Trent Bridge

 By Bus

 Regular bus* travel is available to the ground, with bus stops on Bridgford Road and Radcliffe Road.
-Single tickets cost £2, while Grouprider tickets, costing £8, allow up to five people to travel together (min 1 adult, max 2 adults) and are available to purchase on the bus, provided you pay via contactless means or have the exact fare in cash.
 Plan your journey at www.nctx.co.uk

 Trent Barton buses, meanwhile, serve West Bridgford and Nottingham via their Mainline (every ten minutes), Rushcliffe Villager, Keyworth and Cotgrave buses.
 Plan your journey at https://www.trentbarton.co.uk/